ifsvivek/VideoFetch/README.md

 2. **Copy Video URL**

-    - Navigate to any YouTube video
+    - Navigate to any supported video site (YouTube, Vimeo, TikTok, Twitch, etc.)
     - Copy the video URL from your browser

 3. **Start Download**

     - In Free Download Manager, click **"Add URL"** or press `Ctrl+U`
-    - Paste the YouTube video URL
+    - Paste the video URL from any supported site
     - VideoFetch will automatically detect and process the URL

 4. **Configure Download Options**